adh-aakriti/course-sync-blackboard/README.md

 MASTERFILE.txt

-The MASTERFILE contains structured lecture content such as SQL concepts, database structures, and analytical techniques.
+The MASTERFILE contains structured lecture content such as SQL concepts, database structures, and analytical techniques for database course.

 ---